 Cleaning Up

-After plastering, clean your tools to remove any remaining plaster and properly dispose of any waste materials.
-Also, be sure to inspect your work for any imperfections that may need further smoothing.
+When you’re done, clean your tools to remove any remaining plaster and properly dispose of any waste materials.
+Inspect your work for any imperfections that may need further smoothing.

 Even experienced plasterers face challenges.
-Here are some common issues and how to address them:
+Here are some common plastering issues and how to address them.

 “Holidays” are blemishes or imperfections in the plaster surface.
-To avoid them:
+To avoid them, do the following:

 - Maintain consistent pressure when applying the plaster.